awatersny/SBA_319/README.md

 - **/callouts** - Renders a list of images showing callouts for each map/mode combination
 <br><br>

-- **/callouts/:id** - Renders an individual image showing callouts for the map/mode combination corresponding to the ":id" parameter
+- **/callouts/:id** - Renders an individual image showing callouts for the map/mode combination corresponding to the :id parameter
 <br><br>

 - **GET: /api/teams** - Endpoint showing all teams